Clubs & Organizations

 Meetings

-Meetings are scheduled to be the 3rd Wednesday of each month in the SHS library.
+Meetings are scheduled for the 3rd Wednesday of each month.

 Sponsors